 9. Encryption and Key Management

 9.1 Splunk uses industry-standard encryption techniques to encrypt Customer Content in transit.
-The Splunk System is configured by default to encrypt user data files using transport layer security (TLS) encryption for web communication sessions.
+The Splunk System is configured by default to encrypt user data files using transport layer security (currently, TLS 1.2+) encryption for web communication sessions.

 9.2 Splunk relies on policy controls to help ensure sensitive information is not transmitted over the Internet or other public communications unless it is encrypted in transit.